 - Cell phone records for all mobile devices carried by the trucker, both work and personal

 - Truck company compliance history

 Houstonians cover a lot of roads and highways every single day in their cars, but no one should die on their daily commute because of negligent trucking companies and dangerous truck drivers.
 Our team of experienced trial lawyers holds the trucking industry accountable for the role its vehicles play in fatal car accidents by taking on victims’ cases and fighting for their legal rights.
 If you or a loved one is a victim of a big rig accident, you may be entitled to significant financial compensation.
-Contact the Houston semi-truck accident lawyers at Dax F. Garza, P.C. to learn more about how we can help you and your loved ones.
+Contact our Houston big truck lawyers at to learn more about how we can help you and your loved ones.